openmpf/openmpf.github.io/docs/docs/Packaging-and-Registering-a-Component.md

 Contains the component’s version.
 Does not need to match the `componentAPIVersion`.

 Example:
-``"componentVersion" : "0.1.0"``
+``"componentVersion" : "2.0.1"``

-<h3>componentAPIVersion</h3>
+<h3>middlewareVersion</h3>
 Required.

-Contains the version of the MPF Component API that the component was built with.
+Contains the version of the OpenMPF Component API that the component was built with.

 Example:
-`"middlewareVersion" :  "1.0.0"`
+`"middlewareVersion" :  "2.0.0"`

 <h3>sourceLanguage</h3>
 Required.